WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

 With the hint command you get specific intervals like e.g. "major third" (M3) or "minor third" (m3).
 But with figured bass it does not matter if an interval is major or minor.
-Instead the relation to they key and the key signature needs to be taken into account.
+Instead the relation to the key and the key signature needs to be taken into account.

 An implementation into the Verovio JS toolkit would be appreciated to create